 Online therapy:

-Online counselling has been an additional option to face-face therapy since the 90s and it is on the increase, especially in periods when there are mobility restrictions, such as the pandemic measures.
+Online counselling has been an additional option to face-face and it is on the increase.
 Many people also see this as the right option for them because of a variety of other reasons: it could be your line of work, location, health issues, family commitments, disability or other.

-I am well experienced working with clients from different countries expressing various issues, by using mainly Skype or via other video-call options, such as Zoom.
+I am well experienced working with clients from different countries expressing various issues, e-meeting via video call or phone calls.

 In order to make the most of all sessions, please ensure that you are in a private and comfortable space, with a good internet connection and without interruptions or distractions.
-Payment takes place in advance (at least 48 hours) through online banking in order to commence a session, and ongoing sessions are usually paid on a fortnightly or monthly basis.
+Payment takes place in advance (at least 48 hours) through online banking in order to proceed with our session.

 “Really lovely, helpful counsellor who is very good at putting clients at ease.
 He comes highly recommended.”